somebox/how-we-work/README.md

 All code is in [Processing](https://processing.org) v4 beta, with an interactive UI to adjust parameters and scenes.

 To run the project, `git clone`, and open the file `team_simulation.pde` in the editor environment.
 Processing is basically Java, but using supplied patterns like graphics primitives, setup/draw loop, and helpful structures like ArrayList, 1st-class color values, Vectors, etc).
+The calendar simulation is separate, and is mostly visual (not much simulation going on, other than filling up work with meetings!).

 TODO Ideas:
 - [x] output video files from the animations directly when needed.